temiscripts/airbnb-clone-project/README.md

 # Airbnb Clone Project

 ## 🚀 Project Overview
-The Airbnb Clone Project is a comprehensive backend application designed to simulate a scalable property booking platform like Airbnb.
+The Airbnb Clone Project is a comprehensive backend application simulating a scalable property booking platform like Airbnb.
 It focuses on backend architecture, database design, API development, asynchronous processing, and application security.
 This project demonstrates a fully functional, production-ready backend integrating modern technologies such as Django, PostgreSQL, GraphQL, Celery, and Docker, with CI/CD pipelines, caching strategies, and API documentation.

 ---